ZimChristine/rando-smut/CONTRIBUTING.md

 The grammar and vocabulary are not well organised.
 Any efforts to organise them sensibly would be highly welcome.

+RandoSmut does not currently handle any invalid content: it will simply throw.
+When you create new content, simply run `npm test` which includes a test for all sentences and all symbols in the grammar.
+If all the tests pass then you have added no invalid content (of course, it doesn't whether or not new content is comprehensible).

 #### An example

 The sentence: